ultra000x/wotp/README.md

 # WHATSAPP OTP
 WhatsApp OTP acquisition engine for Termux.
-Fast and reliable number renting + OTP retrieval tool.
+Fast and reliable number renting + OTP retrieval tool by ultraX.

 <h1><b>WOTP - WhatsApp OTP Engine</b></h1>

 ### Description
-**wotp** is a lightweight and fast Python script for Termux designed to obtain WhatsApp numbers and receive OTPs quickly and easy.
+**wotp** is a lightweight and fast Python script for Termux designed to obtain WhatsApp numbers and receive OTPs fast and easy.

 ##